New Clean Water Legislation in 2020

 - Remove legacy pollution from our waterways;

-- Provide conservation cost-share funds for the agriculture community.
+- Conservation funding for the agricultural community.